nginxinc/kubernetes-ingress/docs/content/overview/product-telemetry.md

 - **TransportServers** The number of TransportServer resources managed by NGINX Ingress Controller.
 - **Replicas** Number of Deployment replicas, or Daemonset instances.
 - **Secrets** Number of Secret resources managed by NGINX Ingress Controller.
+- **Services** Number of Services referenced by VirtualServers, VirtualServerRoutes, TransportServers and Ingresses.

 ## Opt out